srswinde/cassini_app/README.md

 ## Using the App

 Visit the app landing page [here](http://cassini.scottswindell.net).
-From there you can click the lazy loader to load images or see a list of the processes run previously.
+From there, you can click the lazy loader to load images or see a list of the processes run previously.

 If you would like to go straight to the lazy loader, you can run it for any data by setting the GET data paramerter `date`.
 For example [http://cassini.scottswindell.net/lazyload?date=8-23-2024](http://cassini.scottswindell.net/lazyload?date=8-23-2024).